google/copybara/docs/reference.md

 integrates | `sequence of git_integrate` or `NoneType`<br><p>Integrate changes from a url present in the migrated change label.
 Defaults to a semi-fake merge if COPYBARA_INTEGRATE_REVIEW label is present in the message</p>
 api_checker | `checker` or `NoneType`<br><p>A checker for the Gerrit API endpoint provided for after_migration hooks.
 This field is not required if the workflow hooks don't use the origin/destination endpoints.</p>
 primary_branch_migration | `bool`<br><p>When enabled, copybara will ignore the 'push' and 'fetch' params if either is 'master' or 'main' and instead try to establish the default git branch.
 If this fails, it will fall back to the param's declared value.<br>This is intended to help migrating to the new standard of using 'main' without breaking users relying on the legacy default.</p>
+tag_name | `string` or `NoneType`<br><p>A template string that specifies to a tag name.
+If the tag already exists, copybara will only overwrite it if the --git-tag-overwrite flag is set.<br>Note that tag creation is best-effort and the migration will succeed even if the tag cannot be created.
+Usage: Users can use a string or a string with a label.
+For instance ${label}_tag_name.
+And the value of label must be in changes' label list.
+Otherwise, tag won't be created.</p>
+tag_msg | `string` or `NoneType`<br><p>A template string that refers to the commit msg for a tag.
+If set, copybara willcreate an annotated tag with this custom message<br>Usage: Labels in the string will be resolved.
+E.g .${label}_message.By default, the tag will be created with the labeled commit's message.</p>